05/12/1910 – 07/27/1994

-Dorothy Hodgkin was a gifted scientist who, as was normal for women in the mid 20th century, had a hard time becoming recognised in science.
-She was highly intelligent, gaining the highest score any woman had every achieved in the Oxford entrance exam and used this to propel her through her career.
-Dorothy Hodgkin became most well known for the way she combined x-ray diffractometry with molecular crystallisation.
-This allowed a never before seen detailed look at the three dimensional structure of complex molecules.
+Dorothy Hodgkin was a gifted scientist who, as was normal for women in the mid-20th century, had a hard time becoming recognized in science.
+She was highly intelligent, gaining the highest score any woman had ever achieved in the Oxford entrance exam, and used this to propel her through her career.
+Dorothy Hodgkin became most well known for the way she combined x-ray diffractometry with molecular crystallization.
+This allowed a never before seen detailed look at the three-dimensional structure of complex molecules.
 In 1964 she was awarded a Nobel Prize for determining the structure of vitamin B12, one of the most complex molecules in common use.
-Later in life she went on to study insulin, determined the structure of insulin and as such makes the production of insulin today as easy as it is.
-After WWII and the end of her career she campaign alongside Einstein and Russell for peace, disarmament and to not use science for furthering mans own desires.
+Later in life, she went on to study insulin, determined the structure of insulin, and as such makes the production of insulin today as easy as it is.
+After WWII and the end of her career, she campaigned alongside Einstein and Russell for peace, and disarmament and to not use science for furthering man’s own desires.